iamntz/showcaser/README.md

 A simple utility to showcase your site (useful if you want to show off your masterpiece in markets like Envato).
 You can see a demo [here](http://www.iamntz.com/projects/ShowCaser/)

 ### What about Switcheroo?
 [Switcheroo](https://github.com/OriginalEXE/Switcheroo) is awesome!
-In fact, Switcheroo served as a main inspiration, therefore Switcheroo configuration file (`projects.js`) can be used dirrectly on ShowCaser
+In fact, Switcheroo served as a main inspiration, therefore Switcheroo configuration file (`projects.js`) can be used directly on ShowCaser

 So if Switcheroo is so awesome, why ShowCaser?
 Considering that pages that are going to be displayed via ShowCaser are already big (1.5Mb is the super best case scenario), we want to have the whole set up done ASAP.
 I ditched bootstrap (both CSS ans JS), carousel scripts and everything that was not super important (by keeping the same aspect).
 Long story short, we have the whole code in about 50kb (jQuery and fonts included).
 Depending on how ShowCaser is received, I'll probably ditch also jQuery to make things even faster!